yaroslavkorzh/mtg_analytics/README.md

 ## ![Magic the Gathering](http://nerdreactor.com/wp-content/uploads/2016/09/Magic-The-Gathering-logo-800x279.png)
 ### Created this as a dedicated mtg player to connect my Magic the Gathering interests with a passion for data analysis and vizualization.
 Planning a lot of vizualization in different data mining areas of magic the gathering

+####Try it
+1. Download the code / clone project from github
+1. Install the npm modules: npm install
+1. Install the bower components: bower install
+1. Start the server: node server.js
+1. Visit the application in your browser at http://localhost:8080

 :link:

 * Item 1